THE MAZE RUNNER (BOOK #1)

 Every day, a team of Runners enter the maze to try to find a way back to the real world.
 But, the maze is full of hidden dangers and all runners must return to the Glade before the huge doors close at the end of each day.
 Anyone unlucky enough to be trapped in the maze overnight is in big trouble.

 Soon, the arrival of another mysterious ’greenie’ sets the wheels in motion for Thomas and the other Gladers to go for broke, and try to find the answers they all long for.
 Who are they?
 Where are they from?
 How do they escape?
 Who can they trust?

 There’ll be no more details on the plot from me.
 I’ll just say that this is an exciting book, so I suggest that you grab a copy and read it for yourself.

 This book has a great mystery, action, and likable characters.
 I can honestly say that this is a series that I’m keen to keep reading.
-I’m looking forward to getting into the next book …. and seeing the movie too.
+I’m looking forward to getting into the next book …. and seeing the movies too.